core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Register an entry in the "CoAP Transport Information" registry defined in {{iana-coap-transport-information}} of this document.

-* Register an entry in the "Uniform Resource Identifier (URI) Schemes" registry defined in {{RFC7595}} and updated in {{Section 11.1 of I-D.ietf-core-href}}, where the value in the 'CRI Scheme Number' column is (-1 - ID).
-In particular, ID is the negative integer to be used as 'scheme-id' for CRIs conveyed by the 'tpi_server' element and by elements in 'tpi_details'.
+* Register an entry in the "Uniform Resource Identifier (URI) Schemes" registry {{IANA.URI.Schemes}} defined in {{RFC7595}} and updated in {{Section 11.1 of I-D.ietf-core-href}}, where the value in the 'CRI Scheme Number' column is (-1 - ID).
+In particular, ID is the negative integer to be used as 'scheme-id' for CRIs conveyed by the 'tpi_server' element and possibly by elements in 'tpi_details'.

 #### UDP Transport-Specific Information  ### {#ssssec-udp-transport-specific}

 When CoAP multicast notifications are transported over UDP as per {{RFC7252}} and {{I-D.ietf-core-groupcomm-bis}}, the server specifies the 'tp_info' CBOR array as follows.

-* In the 'tpi_server' element, the CRI has 'scheme-id' with value -1 ("coap"), while 'authority' conveys addressing information of the server, i.e., the source addressing information of the multicast notifications that are sent for the group observation.
+* In the 'tpi_server' element, the CRI has 'scheme-id' with value -1 ("coap"), while 'authority' conveys addressing information pertaining to the server, i.e., the source addressing information of the multicast notifications that are sent for the group observation.

   This information consists of the IP address SRV_ADDR (expressed as a literal or as a host-name to be resolved) and the port number SRV_PORT of the server hosting the target resource, from where the server will send multicast notifications for the target resource.